Here are some of the things you'll need to know to make your camp experience a great one! Everything is important, so be sure to read it all!

 5:45pm Late Show ends and facility closes

 Each day every team has a “Snack Time” during which campers may buy snacks or eat snacks brought from home as well as have free time with their teams to participate in various activities.
 There is also one “Act” devoted to lunch.
 There's usually a kid-friendly Bible study, either during the Morning Rally or in a separate Act.
 Campers usually visit the Craft Shop each day, go to the gym for competition or special events, and head outside for the waterslide or one of other numerous activities.
+Campers go to the "Spark Lab" most days to enjoy the high-tech and brainy activities they'll find there.
 Plus, each camp has specific activities planned just for that week of camp.

 Activities at Camp

 Camp is fun!
 We’ll get wet most days on our waterslide so your child will always want to have a swimsuit and towel at camp.
 Because of weather issues, we probably won’t know when we’ll do water activities until the day begins, so always be ready.